MarkNuar/Project_SE2/DD/2DD.md

 * The Web server, deployed on its physical node, has the purpose of caching static contents (which are, for example, .html and .css files) for the Web application.
 Every other request received from the clients (both the Web and Mobile application) is automatically forwarded to the Application server.
 * The Application server and the Database server are deployed on two different physical nodes, in order to have more security for data and to achieve a decoupled architecture.
+Other external services has been ignored for this view.

 ## Runtime view